-Through December 31, 2011, the Investment Partnership did not hedge its investments denominated in foreign currency, which resulted in net unrealized losses from the foreign currency movements on such investments over the course of the year.
+Through March 31, 2012, the Investment Partnership did not hedge its investments denominated in foreign currency, which resulted in net unrealized losses from the foreign currency movements on such investments over the course of the year.
 Such foreign currency fluctuations are recorded as part of the net change in net unrealized depreciation on such investments in the Investment Partnership's statement of operations.
 Future changes in exchange rates, if such exposures continue to remain unhedged, may lead to significant fluctuations, both positive and negative, in the value of our foreign denominated investments.

 Beginning in July 2007, the financial markets encountered a series of adverse events starting with the sub-prime fall-out which led to a global liquidity and broader economic crisis which resulted in a negative impact on the Investment Partnership's investments.
 Although the global capital markets have experienced significant improvement from historically low levels, the current environment continues to be characterized by uncertainty and volatility as investors seek further indications regarding the sustainability of the recent market recovery.
-During 2011 the debate over the United States debt ceiling and continued concerns over European sovereign debt resulted in considerable volatility and declines in financial markets around the world.
-The S&P 500 and Dow Jones Industrial Average were up approximately 2% and 8%, respectively, during 2011, while the VIX (a measure of market volatility) surged approximately 32% during the same period.
-The credit markets in which Apollo is most active also suffered losses, and financing activity in those markets slowed.
-In December the ECB provided massive liquidity to European banks, which seemed to alleviate market concerns of a near term European market breakdown and possible contagion.
-We do not currently know the full extent to which this improved liquidity and performance will persist through 2012.
+Following weak performance in 2011, global capital markets have experienced significant improvement.
+However, the current environment continues to be characterized by uncertainty particularly relating to the economic health of certain parts of Europe.
+The S&P 500 rose approximately 13% during the first quarter of 2012, while the VIX (a measure of equity market volatility) dropped approximately 34% during the same period.
+The credit markets in which Apollo is most active generally improved significantly and financing activity increased dramatically from the prior quarter.
 Longer term, serious financial and liquidity problems remain in Europe and elsewhere in the world.
 Should the economic outlook worsen, we and the funds we invest in or alongside may experience a tightening of liquidity, and reduced earnings and cash flows.
 Such market conditions could also have an impact on our ability to liquidate positions in a timely and efficient manner and maintain adequate reserves required under our credit facility.
 As a result, despite recent improvements in the global capital markets, the sources of liquidity described herein under "Liquidity and Capital Resources" may not only be more difficult but also impossible to obtain in future market environments.